Semiparallel/MANScrapper/README.md

 # MANScrapper
-Manga, Anime, Novel Scrapper.
-WORK IN PROGRESS!
-Its the BackendScript for a SQL Database that contains all the usefull information given from the Website.
-Its highli cpu intensive when settet up.
-(Hope to switch to the GPU for processing in next Version).
+Backend Script for an SQL Database containing all useful information scraped from the Website.
+Very CPU intensive when set up.

+Next step:
+Switching to GPU processing